binc75/istio-jwt/README.md

 We are going to setup a *minikube* cluster, install *istio*, install a demo application and install *Keycloak* (https://www.keycloak.org/) to demonstrate how ***JWT authn/authz*** works.

 The workflow will be:
- - the user will get a JWT from keycloak with correct attributes <s>("aud": "account") that will be matched againts "audiences" attribute into the Policy object configuration</s>
+ - the user will get a JWT from keycloak with correct attributes ("preferred_username": "testuser") that will be matched againts the AuthorizationPolicy object configuration
  - the user will call the app inside k8s/istio presenting the JTW
    - if the token is valid the user will get an HTTP 200
    - if the token is not give, is invalid, is expired it will get an HTTP401 (Unauthorized)